xyzhou1231/xyzhou1231.github.io/_pages/about.md

 &nbsp;&nbsp;&nbsp;&nbsp;Dissertation: Simulation Study of Brainstorming Optimization Algorithm in Path Optimization Problems(Outstanding Graduation Thesis)

 # 🔥 News
+- *2024.04*: &nbsp;🎉🎉 I have been granted the Outstanding Graduates of Northwestern Polytechnical University.
 - *2024.01*: &nbsp;🎉🎉 My manuscript, “Design of UAV flight state recognition and trajectory prediction system based on trajectory feature construction”, has been submited by IEEE Sensors Journal.
 - *2023.09*: &nbsp;🎉🎉 I have been granted the Excellent Graduate title at Northwestern Polytechnical University.
 - *2022.09*: &nbsp;🎉🎉 My conference, “Evaluation of Autonomous Capability of Ground Attack UAV Based on Hierarchical Analysis Method”, has been published by ICAUS(International Conference on Autonomous Unmanned Systems).